SHARING THE NORTH SHORE WITH BLACK BEARS

 Mother black bears are the sole protectors, providers and teachers of cubs.
 Females who successfully mate in the summer and enter their winter den healthy, will give birth to cubs in late January.
 A healthy mother will generally give birth to more cubs.
 Typically, North Shore moms have 1-3 cubs and occasionally 4.
 Black bear cubs spend just 16 months with their mother before being dispersed to live independently.
 This means cubs have only a short amount of time to learn about seasonal foods and vital survival skills such as fishing.
 We should do all we can to allow bear families space and never intentionally interrupt this important time of teaching and learning.

 One of the most common misconceptions about black bears is that a mother is aggressive and highly dangerous.
 In fact, female black bears with cubs are especially timid.
 A mother black bear is not a high safety risk to you, as long as you are respectful and not a threat to her family.
 It is exceptionally rare for a black bear mother to defend cubs, even during a close, surprise encounter.
 A mother black bear’s instinct is to avoid confrontation and send cubs to the safety of a tree.
 She protects her family by guarding the base of the tree.
-She may use vocalizations to communicate that she is stressed, this is how bears request space.
+She may use vocalizations to communicate that she is stressed: this is how bears request space.
 If you ignore her request, she may take a step in your direction in an attempt to push you further away from her family.
 Black bears are intelligent animals who aim to avoid physical contact in an effort to avoid injury.
 Be prepared to deploy bear spray but expect a respectful encounter.
 Making intentional contact with a human is not in the nature of black bears but negative encounters do happen, though they are exceptionally rare.
 Taking steps to avoid surprising bears, knowing how to respond during an encounter and carrying bear spray will all contribute to further reducing risk.

 If you encounter a bear family, communicate to them that you are not a danger by using a soft, calm tone to speak to them and by slowly moving yourself away to create distance.
 Remember that mother bears are often forced to occupy areas closer to people to keep their cubs safe from male bears.
 Cubs usually follow behind their mothers.
 If you see a bear crossing a trail or road, always be mindful that the bear could have cubs following them.